Dutta2005/Orbit-CLI/Readme.md

 **Database errors?**
 - Verify DATABASE_URL in .env
-- Run `npx prisma db push` to sync schema
+- Run `npx prisma migrate dev` to sync schema

 **CLI command not found?**
 - Run `npm link` in the server directory
 - Check Node.js is installed

-See [LOGIN_FIX.md](./LOGIN_FIX.md) for more help.

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the [MIT](./LICENSE) License.

 ## ⭐ Star History